Who We Are

 Specially tinted glasses for Visual Stress are great for use in the classroom, as there is no need to change the whiteboard colour and cause disruptions to classroom activities.
 Now Dyslexics can also participate!

-Read123 are qualified opticians and members of The General Optical Council, so you are guaranteed a trustworthy source for your glasses.
+Read123 work very closely with qualified opticians and members of The General Optical Council, so you are guaranteed a trustworthy source for your glasses.
+Every single pair of our glasses are checked and signed off by a fully qualified Optometrist.

 You can also add optional extras like hard coating to help increase the durability of the lenses, thus increasing scratch resistance.
 Read123 work closely with both parents and schools to provide high quality Dyslexia products.